CCY-dev/LongDat/README.md

 ## Citation
 The paper will be added once it is published.
 Before that, please cite:  \
 Chen et al., ( 2022 ).
-LongDat: an R package for confounder-sensitive longitudinal analysis on multi-omics data.
+LongDat: an R package for confound-sensitive longitudinal analysis on multi-omics data.